m2jobe/interview-takehome-be/README.md

    ```bash
    $ cp .env.example .env
    ```
-   Open the `.env` file for confirmation you shouldnt need to adjust the values here
+   Open the `.env` file for confirmation.
+You shouldn't need to adjust the values here.

 ## Running the Application